-11. Monitoring and review This policy will be reviewed on an annually by the Proprietor in conjunction with the Head Teacher.
-Any necessary changes will be relayed to all members of staff.
+11. Monitoring and review

+This policy will be reviewed on a bi-annual basis by the Proprietor in conjunction with the Head Teacher who will consider any necessary changes and communicate the findings of the review to all members of staff.